 Embarrassed to ask questions at the doctor?
-Three tips to open the conversation
+Five tips to open the conversation

 If you’ve ever gone to the doctor and left feeling more confused than when you went in, you are not alone.
 Hearing complex medical information can raise questions, and we don’t always feel comfortable asking our doctors to clarify when we don’t understand something.